-- Development of skills and knowledge in a particular interest area. - Gain insight into the world of work. - Explore post-secondary programs related to career interest. - Completion of 90-100 hours of work experience. - Receive references and possible part-time or full-time employment - Receive advanced placement / preferred entry / early admittance into certain post-secondary programs. - Work placements assisted by school and the Vancouver School Board Career Programs staff.
+- Development of skills and knowledge in a particular interest area. - Gain insight into the world of work and practical work experience. - Explore post-secondary programs related to career interest. - Receive references and possible part-time or full-time employment - Receive advanced placement / preferred entry / early admittance into certain post-secondary programs. - Work placements assisted by school and the Vancouver School Board Career Programs staff.